Analysis | Several Capitol rioters are blaming Trump’s rhetoric. What’s in it for them?

 “There was no duress or undue influence.
 No heat of passion,” Jacobs said, adding: “The usual rule is that people who do conduct are liable according to the law for it, and speakers may speak so long as they do not engage in conduct.”

 At least one expert, though, discerned a possible benefit for the accused.
-Steven Morrison of the University of North Dakota law school said that, while such a claim might not absolve someone of guilt, it could conceivably factor into other things, including their ultimate sentence.
+Steven Morrison of the University of North Dakota Law School said that, although such a claim may not absolve someone of guilt, it could conceivably factor into other things, including their ultimate sentence.

 “If they truly believed they were following the president’s orders, this could mitigate their ultimate sentence by showing them to be less culpable — all other things being equal,” Morrison said.

-He said that participants in the riot could also argue that they “were acting under color of official authority” — i.e. taking actions in good faith based upon a belief about their mandate — or claim that they were literally acting on Trump’s official orders, the latter of which would be extremely difficult to prove.
+He said that participants in the riot could also argue that they “were acting under color of official authority” — i.e. taking actions in good faith based on a belief about their mandate — or claim that they were literally acting on Trump’s official orders, the latter of which would be extremely difficult to prove.
 If it were proven, Morrison said, it would “bode very poorly for President Trump’s own criminal exposure.”

 Morrison said believing they were acting on Trump’s orders is probably the only argument that would be likely to make a difference.

 But, notably, the claims being made against Trump are from people who stormed the Capitol on his behalf.
 Making such claims is hardly a win-win, given how much it could damage the president they were there to support — and how it could inject them into his impeachment trial.
-(The so-called QAnon Shaman’s lawyer, who has been the most active in citing Trump as a motivational factor for his client’s actions, has said the client feels that Trump betrayed him.)
+(Chansley’s lawyer, who has been the most active in citing Trump as a motivational factor for his client’s actions, has said the client thinks Trump betrayed him.)

 This is hardly the first time people accused of crimes have cited Trump.
-As of last May, ABC News had found 41 cases in which defendants accused of assault, threats or other violence had suggested their actions were on behalf of the then-president, including 10 in which Trump was cited in court.
+As of May, ABC News had found 41 cases in which defendants accused of assault, threats or other violence had suggested that their actions were on behalf of the then-president, including 10 in which Trump was cited in court.

-The lawyer for a Montana man, Curt Brockway, who was charged with assaulting and fracturing the skull of a child who didn’t remove his hat for the national anthem, claimed he was acting on Trump’s perceived orders.
+The lawyer for a Montana man, Curt Brockway, who was charged with assaulting and fracturing the skull of a child who didn’t remove his hat for the national anthem, claimed that he was acting on Trump’s perceived orders.
 “Trump never necessarily says go hurt somebody, but the message is absolutely clear,” said the man’s lawyer.
 “I am certain of the fact that [my client] was doing what he believed he was told to do, essentially, by the president.”
 Brockway eventually pleaded guilty and received a 10-year suspended sentence.

 It also happened after Trump supporter Cesar Sayoc was charged with sending pipe bombs to prominent Democrats and members of the media.
 Sayoc’s lawyers argued for a lenient sentence by saying their mentally ill client had taken Trump’s claims about dangerous Democrats too literally.